+Notting Hill Carnival is considered one of the best festivals worldwide in August.
 To celebrate the beautiful Caribbean communities of London, every year a vibrant carnival takes place bringing everyone together for a dance, live music, and a taste of the tropics.
 The Notting Hill Carnival has been an annual event since 1966 and continues to thrive each year.
 Last year the carnival saw over 1 million visitors sprawling the streets of London, making it the biggest street party in the UK.

-The carnival travels around the area of west London with florescent dancers, masquerades, live music, and artistic floats.
+The carnival travels around the area of west London with fluorescent dancers, masquerades, live music, and artistic floats.
 Exotic aromas waft through the air from the Caribbean street-food stalls with an array of spreads to tease the taste buds.
 The carnival officially starts on a Saturday evening where a tropical steel band music competition will take place.
 Sunday is known as children’s day, although children are welcome throughout the festival, Sunday is particularly catered for children’s entertainment.

 ‘Exotic food, non-stop dancing, and a celebration of culture’

 During the day there will be family entertainment to get everybody involved, young and very sparkly performers showcasing their talents through the parade, and even more live music and zingy Caribbean food.
 The festival comes to a close on Monday but not without a lively and very colourful finale.

 The carnival travels through the streets of W10 and W11 consisting of Notting Hill, Westbourne Grove, Westbourne Park, Ladbroke Grove, and Kensal Road.
-As the parades travel through the streets there will be a lot of road closures both during the carnival and the run-up to it.
+As the parades move through the streets there will be a lot of road closures both during the carnival and the run-up to it.